hughbien/bulletin/README.md

 Description
 ===========

-Personalized news client.
-Aggregates news from RSS feeds and ranks according to your tastes.
+RSS reader with support for Hacker News and Reddit.

 Installation
 ============